 The California Council for Wildlife Rehabilitators is dedicated to advancing wildlife rehabilitation and supporting wildlife in a changing world.

-If your facility is affected by an emergency, such as a fire, please contact email@example.com immediately and we can put out a call for assistance to members in your region.
+If your facility is affected by an emergency, such as a fire or flood, please contact email@example.com immediately and we can put out a call for assistance to members in your region.

 - News You Can Use